Miguel Vargas Player Props: Dodgers vs. Pirates

 Miguel Vargas At The Plate

-- Vargas is hitting .197 with 14 doubles, four triples, seven home runs and 36 walks.
+- Vargas is batting .195 with 14 doubles, four triples, seven home runs and 36 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.